E.T. the Extra-Terrestrial

 E.T. the Extra-Terrestrial - Where to Stream?

 Yay!
-The movie is available for streaming online and you can stream E.T. the Extra-Terrestrial movie on Prime Video, Netflix, Jio.
-However, you can also buy the movie E.T. the Extra-Terrestrial on YouTube, Apple TV Plus, Google Play, iTunes starting from Rs 390.
-You can also rent the movie E.T. the Extra-Terrestrial on Prime Video, YouTube, Apple TV Plus, Google Play, iTunes, Hungama starting from Rs 120.
+The movie is available for streaming online and you can stream E.T. the Extra-Terrestrial movie on Netflix, Prime Video, JioHotstar, Jio.
+However, you can also buy the movie E.T. the Extra-Terrestrial on Google Play, iTunes, YouTube, Apple TV Plus.
+You can also rent the movie E.T. the Extra-Terrestrial on Google Play, iTunes, Prime Video, YouTube, Hungama, Apple TV Plus.

 Disclaimer: All content and media belong to original content streaming platforms/owners like Netflix, Disney+ Hotstar, Amazon Prime Videos, JioCinema, SonyLIV etc. 91mobiles entertainment does not claim any rights to the content and only aggregate the content along with the service providers links.